Hurling Through the Emerald Isle: A Witty Ireland Itinerary That Includes Croke Park Stadium

 Your Day-By-Day Ireland Itinerary That Includes Croke Park Stadium (Without Getting Lost In A Bog)

 For Americans accustomed to stadiums named after corporate sponsors and $15 beers, Croke Park offers a refreshing alternative—a national shrine to amateur sports where athletes compete for county pride, not seven-figure salaries.
-Building an Ireland itinerary that includes Croke Park Stadium means synchronizing with the Gaelic Athletic Association’s calendar, which differs significantly from typical tourist planning.
+Building an Ireland itinerary that includes Croke Park Stadium means synchronizing with the Gaelic Athletic Association’s calendar, which differs significantly from typical tourist planning and requires careful consideration when planning a trip to Ireland around sporting events.
 The championship season peaks from May through September, making summer ideal for catching the electric atmosphere of knockout matches.

 Days 1-3: Dublin and the Croke Park Experience